electrikmilk/liquid-css/ReadMe.md

 <img width="801" height="308" alt="Screenshot 2025-08-05 at 23 31 10" src="https://github.com/user-attachments/assets/2e8108a2-1909-42a1-953c-5436b81e0ca7" />

-Ice gives an opaque, saturated, frosted/blurred, refractive chromatic aberrated backdrop filter meant for most materials, especially those on top of content, images, video, etc.
+Ice gives an opaque, saturated, frosted/blurred, refractive chromatic aberrated backdrop filter meant for most materials, especially those with content, particularly text on top of them.

 For a darker background to the ice, use `.black-ice`.